leonmaxx/primus-vk-rpm/README.md

 # primus-vk-rpm
-RPM packaging script for Primus-vk
+RPM packaging script for Primus-vk.

+Just run: `./create-package.sh`
+Created packages will be in RPMs sub directory.